Dutch Design Week 2021

 Atelier LVDW - Melt

 Atelier LVDW researched the possibilities of translucent plaster.
-The density of gypsum normally prevents it from allowing light through, but Atelier LVDW discovered that adding coconut oil changes the physical properties of the original material.
-The material slightly rises, creating a larger volume.
+The density of gypsum normally prevents it from letting light through, but Atelier LVDW discovered that adding coconut oil changes the physical properties of the original material.
+The material rises slightly, creating a larger volume.
 The coconut oil is trapped in the plaster and, when heated, creates a special light transmission and a pleasant smell.
-This experiment is applied in the Refillable Candle as 4 tiles which melt together and are bound by a base of plaster.
+This experiment is applied in the Refillable Candle as 4 tiles which fuse together and are bound by a base of plaster.

 Studio Pesi - GLORIA